pss-aileen/TIL/Laravel/30-days-to-learn-laravel.md

 # 30 Days to Learn Laravel
 - website: https://laracasts.com/series/30-days-to-learn-laravel-11
+- index
   - Section 1: Baby Steps
     - From 01 to 07
   - Section 2: Eloquent
     - From 08 to 15
   - Section 3: Forms
     - From 16 to 19
   - Section 4: Authentication
     - From 20 to 23
   - Section 5: Diggin Deeper
     - From 24 to 26
   - Section 6: Final Project
     - From 27 to 30

 # 01: Hello Laravel